TEESlab-UPRC/prospect-plus-rdm/README.md

 More deployment info [here](https://laravel.com/docs/10.x/deployment).

 ## Licensing notes
 The [LICENSE](LICENSE) does not apply to the images included in this repo.
+The fonts in this repo are licensed under the [SIL Open Font License, Version 1.1.](https://scripts.sil.org/OFL)

 ## Disclaimer
 This tool was developed under the H2020 PROSPECT+ project.